SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 1. Pin input -> Event channel -> CCL -> Pin output
 2. Pin input -> CCL -> Pin output

-This was investigated a while back using the much more convenient sandbox of a LUT oscillator (set to invert it's own output with no sync/filter)
 3. CCL -> CCL -> CCL -> Pin output
 4. CCL -> Event channel -> CCL -> Pin output
 5. CCL output -> CCL -> Pin output
 6. CCL -> Event channel -> CCL -> CCL -> Pin output.

 In the second case, the idea was to exclude everything except the propagation time of the signal in the chip.
 It will oscillate, allowing a scope to be used to measure the frequency (hence the meaningful measure, the propagation delay).
 Note that bandwidth limiting needs to be off - scopes often are designed to attenuate signals above 20 MHz, and this is typically turned on by default.
-You usually want it on because it reduces the visibility of any high frequency noise that might be obscuring the signal, but not if you're looking at a signal above the ceiling (which this will be)).
+You usually want it on because it reduces the visibility of any high frequency noise that might be obscuring the signal, but not if you're looking at a signal in that range.

-When I tested it, 3 (lut pair, odd one takes the feedback as input, even one takes LINK as input, one echoes input unchanges (TRUTH=2) and the other inverts it (TRUTH=1). and 4 (odd lut, feeding an event channel used as it's input) generated the same frequency iirc, but 5 (even lut inverting own output) resulted in output twice as fast.
-Variant 6 (non-paired, consecutive luts, ie, first stage on LUT2, second on LUT1.
-LUT1 can take output from LUT2 via link, but to get it's output back to LUT2 needs an event channel) had a third the frequency of variant 5.
-The frequency of variant 5 was in the area of 80-100 MHz (!!!), indicating a propagation time per stage of 10-12ns (depending on temperature - dF<sub>LUT OSC</sub>/dT is orders of magnitude larger than dF<sub>Int.
-20 MHz OSC</sub>/dT).
-I do not know what the speed of cases 1 and 2 are - but I predict that t<sub>1</sub> = A t<sub>5</sub>, t<sub>2</sub> = (A + B)t<sub>5</sub>, and that the values of A, B are either (2, 1), (2,2) or (3,2), and I think it's 2, 1.

 ### 2 LUT edge detector for RISING *or* FALLING
 This generates a pulse two or four clocks long on either a rising *or* falling edge.